anglee/howdy-web/README.md

 Bonus:

-If using Webstorm, you might also want to consider to 'Run > Edit Configurations...] and add a mocha configuration with `--compilers js:babel-register` for `*.spec.js` files.
+If using Webstorm, you might also want to consider to 'Run > Edit Configurations...' and add a mocha configuration with `--compilers js:babel-register` for `*.spec.js` files.

 ### Build